stollr/ecgpb-memberlist/README.md

 ================================

-This application is written for the christian church [Evangeliums-Christengemeinde Paderborn e.V.](http://www.ecgpb.de) and its main purpose is the administration of its members and to generate a printable member list.
+This application is written for the christian church [Evangeliums-Christengemeinde e.V.](http://www.ecgpb.de) and its main purpose is the administration of its members and to generate a printable member list.